anam-aj/edx/CS50p/pset9FinalProject/README.md

 user can then enter the option number and then further, easy to follow, instructions are displayed on screen.

-Main code file "project.py" contains the following classes and functions(other than main):
+Main code file "project.py" contains the following classes and functions:

 * Class
     * Task
     * ToDoList
 * Function
+    * main
     * menu
     * fetch_list
     * open_list